 Various incentive awards programs are utilized that may allow your student to leave campus for a defined period of time.
 If your child meets the criteria following those incentive programs listed below, he or she may be released from school as noted.
+Ultimately, it is the students' responsibility to verify that they are eligible for Study Hall release privilege.

-If at any point in time you do not want your child to be released for one of these incentives, p Comment [14]: Add sentence to read: contact his or her counselor.
+If at any point in time you do not want your child to be released for one of these incentives, please contact his or her counselor.